“Science is a way of thinking much more than it is a body of knowledge”

 - Continuous improvement is achieved through a whole school culture of, and commitment to, creativity, engagement and professionalism.

 Through the study of Science at Cape Cornwall School students will understand that Science provides an empirical way of answering important questions about the universe around us.
 Science is a dynamic, collaborative and creative human endeavour arising from our desire to make sense of our world by exploring the unknown, investigating universal mysteries, making predictions and solving problems.
-They will learn that knowledge is contestable and is revised, refined and extended as new evidence arises.
+They will see that knowledge is contestable and is revised, refined and extended as new evidence arises.

 In addition to its practical applications, learning science is a valuable pursuit in its own right.
 Students will experience the joy of scientific discovery and nurture their natural curiosity about the world around them.
 In doing this, they will develop critical and creative thinking skills and challenge themselves to identify questions, apply new knowledge, explain science phenomena and draw evidence-based conclusions using scientific methods.
 The wider benefits of this scientific literacy are well established, including giving students the capability to investigate the world around them and the way it has and will change as a result of human activity.